4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Read also: The comprehensive guide for the best time to visit South Korea

-Getting around town on your 4 days in Seoul
+Getting around town on your 4-day Seoul itinerary

-As already mentioned, Seoul is a big metropolis, but its public transportation system is amongst the best in the world.
+As mentioned, Seoul is a big metropolis, but its public transportation system is among the world’s best.

 Getting around Seoul will be effortless by subway, taxi, or bus.
-You can pay cash on the bus, but it is highly recommended to have a rechargeable T-Money card.
+You can pay cash on the bus, but it is highly recommended that you have a rechargeable T-Money card.

-There are 9 subway lines in Seoul that will get you also to the metropolitan area.
+There are 9 subway lines in Seoul that will also take you to the metropolitan area.

-You cannot spend 4 days in Seoul without tasting all the local delicious food!
+You cannot do a 4-day Seoul itinerary without tasting all the delicious local food!

 Apart from our favorite restaurant in Buam-dong, here are a few other recommendations you must try if you are in the area:

-A Flower Blossom on the Rice (꽃밥에피다) – in Insadong, Korean traditional food customized by the chef: bibimbap and vegetables, please try to have a course or single in lunch.
+A Flower Blossom on the Rice (꽃밥에피다)—in Insadong, Korean traditional food customized by the chef: bibimbap and vegetables.
+Please try to have a course or a single for lunch.

-GlowSeoul (온천집) – Iksundong no.1 Korean traditional restaurant.
-They also have a cafe nearby you might want to try.
+GlowSeoul (온천집) is Iksundong’s No. 1 traditional Korean restaurant.
+They also have a cafe nearby, which you might want to try.

 두툼 – Delicious Korean BBQ close to Seoul Station and Seullo.

-Crystal Jade – a Chinese restaurant with delicious food, located in Myeong-dong.
+Crystal Jade is a Chinese restaurant with delicious food located in Myeong-dong.

 PIN FOR LATER